|Don't like ads?||No ads|

 The flavors are both at once enjoyable and fairly predictable for a Weller product.
-I didn’t detect anything out of the ordinary from other Weller single barrel offerings I’ve had in the past (mainly 107 and Full Proof variety) so my hopes that these barrels could have somehow been destined for “Pappy” releases someday were dashed.
+I didn’t detect anything out of the ordinary from other single barrel picks of Weller I’ve had in the past (mainly 107 and Full Proof variety) so my hopes were dashed that these barrels were ones that somehow escaped the Van Winkle tasters as they walked through the warehouses.
 Otherwise, this was just a really nice sipper.

-But the problem is there are already many more “really nice” sippers at this price point (I’m talking retail) and there are literally a hundred bottles that taste miles ahead of it at its secondary price point.
+The problem remains that there are already many more “really nice sippers” at this price point (I’m talking retail) and there are literally a hundred bottles that taste miles ahead of it at its secondary price point.
 All of this still comes as no surprise to me or anyone reading this that knows a moderate amount about bourbon.

 It’s just a shame that this bottle even has to exist at all.
 Because even if you vow to never buy Weller SiB at secondary cost, the fact is that it its $600 secondary pricing is driving up prices on other allocated bottles.

 The issue multiplies when people see flippers asking for more than 10 times over retail for this bottle.
 They then think that many other allocated bourbons should be priced at higher prices as well.
 Then ultimately some fool will purchase those other bottles and the market will conclude that the prices have now increased on bottles that aren’t even related.
 And that makes this whole scheme absolutely maddening.